codingWithJimmy/TA-bigfix/README.md

 BigFix Relevant Fixlets | bigfix:fixlets:relevant | BigFix relevant fixlet export using REST

 # BigFix Inputs Using Batching
-The improve the scalability of the BigFix TA, the inputs have been rewritten to allow for batch-adding the data.
+The improve the scalability of the BigFix Add-on for Splunk, the inputs have been rewritten to allow for batch-adding the data.
 This is done by looping through based on modulation of a specific integer of the results of the relevance query.
 It basically increments and brings in different results based on however many batches you're looking to run the ingestion on.

 The right modulous depends on the size of the environment.
 Lower client counts means less cardinality of events where you are less likely to have over 100,000 results for a single query using the inputs.
 As the number of results begins to exponentially grow, your modulous should grow as well.
 I would recommend that for every 10,000 potential results you have, you increase your modulous by 10.

 This means if you are collecting BigFix Action results and an action has gone out to 10,000 machines, your modulous input should use be a batch of **10**.
 Feel free to experiment and I encourage anyone who knows maths way better than me to report back with what would be a good ratio.

 # BigFix Clients Input
-The BigFix TA contains a configurable REST input for collecting client information from a BigFix deployment.
+The BigFix Add-on for Splunk contains a configurable REST input for collecting client information from a BigFix deployment.
 The REST query should return results, even from environments with a large number of clients, in a reasonable amount of time.
 This requires the coordination with the administrator of BigFix because the field containing the MAC address is not a default property inside of an out-of-the-box BigFix deployment.

 Some notes on further requirements for this input:
 - A property the BigFix administrator knows will need to be identified which details a list of MAC addresses for each host.
 This property will need to be configured with the input.
 If there is a not a currently configured property, the BigFix administrator may use the relevance below to evaluate the property.